O Christmas Tree

-An array of cashmere and bristle branch tips on this 9' Carolina Pine Tree from National Tree Company create a straight-from-the-forest feel for the homeowner not interested in felling their own tree.
+An array of cashmere and bristle branch tips on this 7.5-foot Carolina Pine Tree from National Tree Company create a straight-from-the-forest feel for the homeowner not interested in felling their own tree.
 Plus, it arrives already trimmed 750 clear lights—in addition to 70 pinecones and 1,393 branch tips—making it ever more convenient than its freshly cut counterpart.
-Available on Amazon; $$538.62.
+Available at The Home Depot; $332.78.

 Only dreaming of a white Christmas?
-Create your own winter wonderland with this frosted, full-size pick from the Sterling Tree Company.
-Modeled after a pine tree, this pre-lit Christmas miracle measures 7' tall and 84" wide.
-With more 595 tips, there's plenty of spots to hang ornaments, tinsel, and added garlands.
-Available on Hayneedle; $329.99.
+Create your own winter wonderland with this frosted, full-size pick from the Home Depot's Home Decorators Collection.
+Modeled after a Frasier fir tree, this pre-lit Christmas miracle measures 7-feet tall and has a 56-inch diameter.
+With more 4,800 branches, there's plenty of spots to hang ornaments, tinsel, and added garlands.
+Available at The Home Depot; $379.

 Related: 8 Tips for Hanging Holiday Lights

-Whether you live in a rental or are tight on space even before the tree, consider a slim corner evergreen instead of a full-sized fake.
-Available from 5 to 9 feet tall, this sleek Pre-Lit Pencil Tree by Finley Home is a perfect space-saver without sacrificing lush branches trimmed with your choice of clear or multi-colored lights.
-Available on Hayneedle; $90.99 and up.
+Whether you live in a rental or are tight on space even before the tree, consider a slim evergreen instead of a full-sized fake.
+Available in either 6.5, 7, or 7.5 feet, this sleek unlit Kingswood Fir from the National Tree Company is a perfect space-saver without sacrificing lush branches for ornaments and lights.
+Available on Amazon; $74.04 and up.

 The Charlie Brown Choice

-For a twist on traditional trees, try this 7.5' stunner from the Sterling Tree Company.
+For a twist on traditional trees, try this 6.5-foot stunner from the National Tree Company.
 The sparkling white branches are the perfect backdrop for glistening pre-strung lights.
 With a classic Christmas tree shape and modern styling, it makes an elegant pick for any living room.
-Available on Hayneedle; $293.99.
+Available at The Home Depot; $94.80.

 You don't have to worry about fumbling with extension cords or crouching behind the tree to plug in lights with this artificial Christmas tree by Mr. Christmas.
-The 7-foot faux Douglas fir is compatible with any Amazon Alexa device.
+The 5-foot faux fir is compatible with any Amazon Alexa device.
 Once you assemble the tree—simply by sliding the sections together—you can set it up with Alexa and test its functions: turn the lights on and off, create a schedule for the lights, and select from 13 different lighting functions.
-Trimming the tree has never been easier!
-Available on Amazon; $276.
+Trimming the tree has never been easier Available on Amazon; $149.99.

 A Small Spruce